Minimal-Alexi/ProjectWB/Readme.md

 ## 1.3 Setup

-If you want to test and to use the backend of the application, make sure to use the security_credentials.template.json to create a file called "security_credentials.json" of the same type.
+If you want to test and to use the backend of the application, make sure to use the .env.template file to create a file called ".env" of the same type.
+Adjust the values accordingly.

 ## 1.4 Contribution